VMI-ETH/newsletter/contents/Jun-2023/content.md

 **June 6, CAB, 12:30**

 Meet your female colleagues at D-INFK over free lunch!
-Save the date and stay tuned for more details.
+Sign up and we'll update you on the concrete location in CAB closer to the time.

 [Sign up here.](https://forms.gle/msmEpjt51WR6P4vL8)